 NYFA provides unrestricted grants of $7,000 to New York-based artists through NYSCA/NYFA Artist Fellowships.
 First launched in 1985, the program has provided over $30 million to artists in 15 disciplines at critical stages in their creative development.
 The funds can be used in any manner the artists deem necessary to further their careers.

 NYSCA/NYFA Artist Fellowships are administered with leadership support from New York State Council on the Arts with the support of Governor Andrew M. Cuomo and the New York State Legislature.

 The extensive list of past awardees includes the winners of five Academy Awards, five Tony Awards, eight Pulitzer Prizes, two National Book Awards, and 15 MacArthur ''Genius'' Fellowships.
 Here are some fellows you'll recognize.

 The Women's Film, TV and Theatre Fund provides grants to encourage and support the creation of film, television, digital, and live theatre content that reflects the voices and perspectives of women and female-identified individuals.
 The City of New York Mayor's Office of Media and Entertainment (MOME) initiative will provide finishing grants for film, television, and digital projects; funds for the creation of music recordings or videos; and production funds for live theatre.

 THE CANADIAN WOMEN ARTISTS' AWARD

 The Canadian Women Artists' Award provides $5,000 financial support to an emerging or early career artist working in one of the 15 eligible disciplines designated by NYFA.
-To apply, applicants must be female Canadian citizens between the ages of 21 and 35 who are living and working in New York, Connecticut, or New Jersey.
+To apply, applicants must be female Canadian citizens between the ages of 21 and 35 who are living and working in New York State.
 Students in bachelor's or master's degree programs are welcome to apply.

 THE MURRAY REICH AWARD